panglesd/slipshow/docs/index.rst

 Welcome to slipshow's documentation!
 ====================================

 Slip is an engine for displaying an enhanced version of slides, called slips.
 You will write ``html`` files and display the slipshow in a browser.
-We advise you to start by reading the tutorial.
+We advise you to start by reading the :ref:`tutorial`.

 .. toctree::
    :maxdepth: 2